 Petr Jilek/ShutterstockWhy do young dogs sleep so much?
 When puppies aren’t zipping around in constant play mode, they’re typically sleeping from sheer exhaustion.
 Developing bodies need to burn a lot of calories, and they do so during playtime when the energy is used to help them grow, Dr. Ochoa explains.
 A lot of replenishing needs to happen in order for the puppy to function at optimal levels, she added.

 Although they are on the opposite end of the age spectrum, older dogs sleep almost as much as puppies.
 “Older dogs will take long naps followed by periods of slowly moving around the house, then another nap,” Dr. Ochoa notes.
+Check out the best gifts for the dog lovers in your life.

 How do size and breed affect how much dogs sleep?